cftc01/Cascade-Tech-Assesment/README.md

 }
 ```

-With the given data write a VueComponent that gets this data from the VuexStore and displays the data in a table.
+With the given data write a VueComponent that gets this data from the VuexStore and displays the data.

-Your table should satisfy the following:
+Your component should satisfy the following:
 - Starting balance
 - Ending balance
 - List of Transactions